QarthO/qTradeTags/README.md

 ---

-### Minecraft Paper Plugin - Add NBT Tags to all items traded from a villager
+### Adds NBT Tags to all items traded from a villager

 ---
 <h3> Tested Versions </h3>